Code-Institute-Submissions/3rd_Milestone_Project/README.md

 - Uniform cards - Users will have great ease scanning for reipes because of the uniformity of the layout of the recipe cards.
 - Page updates - Users are redirected to updated pages upon submission, revision or deletion of a recipe.
 - Form validation - Users will not be allowed to submit a form if a field is left blank or if the required input type is not met.
-- Modals - Modals are used to confirm a submission or deletion of a recipe.
+- Modals - Modals are used to confirm a deletion of a recipe.
 During deletions, users can choose to either confirm and will be directed back to the updated All Recipes page or to cancel.
-During revisions, users are given a confirmation message that their recipe has been added.
 - Randomized product recommendation - A random product will be recommended upon opening a whole recipe.
 I made this by using

     ```products=mongo.db.products.aggregate([{'$sample': {'size': 3}}])```